gamesbook/protograf/docs/source/customised_shapes.rst

 - *cx* and *cy* - if set, will replace the use of *x* and *y* for the starting point, and work in conjunction with *angle* and *length* to create the line around a centre point
+- *connections* - a list of circular shapes (Circle or Dot) that will be connected by the line
+- *connections_style* - if set to ``spoke``, will draw lines from the first shape to each of the other shapes in the *connections* list
 - *dotted* - if ``True``, create a series of small lines i.e. the "dots", followed by gaps, of sizes equal to the line's *stroke_width*
 - *dashed* - a list of two numbers: the first is the length of the dash;